Dutch Extradite Mother Of Premature Baby Smuggled From France - UrduPoint

 Dutch Extradite Mother Of Premature Baby Smuggled From France

-A mother who smuggled her premature baby from a Paris hospital to the Netherlands was Thursday handed over to French authorities, Dutch prosecutors said
+A mother who smuggled her premature baby from a Paris hospital to the Netherlands was handed over to French authorities on Thursday, Dutch prosecutors said

-Amsterdam, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2024) A mother who smuggled her premature baby from a Paris hospital to the Netherlands was Thursday handed over to French authorities, Dutch prosecutors said.
+Paris, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2024) A mother who smuggled her premature baby from a Paris hospital to the Netherlands was handed over to French authorities on Thursday, Dutch prosecutors said.

-Born eight weeks premature, the child and his parents were found by Amsterdam police almost two weeks ago after a massive international search operation.
+Born eight weeks premature, the child and his parents were found by Amsterdam police almost two weeks ago after an international search operation.

-"The woman in question was extradited this afternoon," public prosecutor spokesman Franklin Wattimena told AFP.

-He said the 25-year-old mother of the baby, only known as Santiago, left on a flight from Schiphol airport at around 2:00 pm (1300 GMT).
+The 25-year-old mother of the baby, identified only as Santiago, arrived at Paris Charles-de-Gaulle airport on a flight from Amsterdam mid-afternoon and was to appear before an investigating magistrate, a French source close to the case said.

 French authorities issued a kidnapping alert and European arrest warrants for the couple after they took Santiago, who needed constant medical care, from a hospital in a Paris suburb.

-Belgian authorities have also been involved in the search as Santiago's parents are thought to have fled from France to Belgium before reaching the Netherlands.
+Belgian authorities were also involved in the search as Santiago's parents are thought to have fled from France to Belgium first before reaching the Netherlands.

+They transported the baby in an incubator inserted into a shopping bag.

+Police found them after four days in an Amsterdam hotel room.
+The baby was in good health.

 Recent Stories